AlibabaCloudDocs/ecs/intl.en-US/Tag & Resource/Resource/Privileges & Quotas/View and increase instance quotas.md

 Instance quotas are classified into total quotas, reserved quotas, and base quotas based on the extent to which the provision of resources is guaranteed.
 Total quotas specify the maximum amounts of guaranteed available instance resources, whereas base quotas specify the minimum amounts of guaranteed available instance resources.
 To ensure that the automatic increases in your total quota match the increases in your daily resource usage, the system periodically adjusts your instance quotas based on your instance usage.
 If a total quota is insufficient for your requirements, you can apply to increase it.

-**Note:** Reserved quotas specify the amounts of instance resources reserved by elasticity assurances or immediate capacity reservations.
-For more information, see [Overview of Resource Assurance]().

 Both the total and usage amounts of the total and base quotas are cumulative values of the last 15 days \(including the current day\).
 You do not need to apply for additional quotas when quotas are insufficient due to a large number of instances in your account.
 Examples:

 -   When you query the total quota on August 16, the total amount displayed is the total quota for August 2 to August 16, and the displayed usage amount is the number of instances created and running from August 2 to August 16.